garrandall/popular-music-data/tracks/hey-baby-ted-nugent.md

 Hey baby, tell me why you hangin 'round
-Ain't got time for kissin I'm too busy messin in this town All you pretty women, you're so far an' in between
+Ain't got time for kissin I'm too busy messin in this town All you pretty women, you're so far and in between
 I don't need no fancy types I need the ones that's clean

 Hey baby, jump into the back of my Ford